New Celebrations, a New Ride, and everything open to explore, LEGOLAND is the perfect destination for a family trip in

 First things first, LEGOLAND is open year round, but hours may vary.
 Since the park is designed for kids age 2-12, the hours are not very late in the parks, but there are activities, movies, character meets and playground (with Bars next to the Playgrounds) in the resorts.

-There is still the question of LEGOLAND being worth it, especially when you compare it to other theme parks and value for the money.
-And while you can find the entire post detailing the in’s and out’s of what makes it worth it for most, for our family and millions of others that continue to visit this year, the answer is that yes- the park is still worth it.
+Obviously, there’s the question of LEGOLAND being worth it, especially when you compare it to other theme parks and value for the money.
+And while you can find the entire post detailing the in’s and out’s of what makes it worth it hyperlinked above, for our family and millions of others that continue to visit this year, the answer is that yes- the park is worth it.

 Which brings us to our next biggest question- that of a Budget Vacation.
 It’s only normal as we see lots of upheaval in both the economy and these unprecedented times- what and how can you have fun and have it on a budget?
 That answer is less clear, but we highly recommend reading this Budget LEGOLAND Orlando Guide for those of you looking to make this an economical trip.

 In line with a budget trip are those tourists who’ve added LEGOLAND on as a one day adventure while visiting the other parks and attractions!
 Since LEGOLAND is only about 45-60 minutes away from the other three Big Central Florida Theme Parks, it’s an obvious addition.
 There are some considerations to be made when only doing LEGOLAND in one day, which we cover in detail in the post linked.

-The main things surrounded a one day LEGOLAND Florida trip are making sure you get everything you want done- like a bucket list of sorts.
+The main things surrounding a one day LEGOLAND Florida trip are making sure you get everything you want done- like a bucket list of sorts.
 There are a lot of things to do, not just rides, but shows and character meets and fun building opportunities (which is covered in the LEGOLAND Bucket List)